The Evolution of my Planning System

 Enter the Spark Planner

-Initially I used the Spark Planner (now renamed as the Volt planner).
-I really liked the combination of monthly and weekly views.
+I think I came across the Spark Planner (now renamed as the Volt planner) on Kickstarter initially.
+I really liked the combination of monthly and weekly views, so I backed it.
 It was my first experience of a paper planning system, and it was a bit of a revelation.
 I could carry it around with me!
 I could have it out during meetings and it made me look organised instead of distracted!

-Tracking my to-do list in the Volt planner never really happened and instead I mainly used it for appointments.
+However, whilst I liked the size and feel of the Volt planner, I found that tracking my to-do list never really happened and instead I mainly used it for appointments.

 Finding the Passion Planner